-About This Helpful Hint
+About this Helpful Hint

 This "Helpful Hint" is intended to explain the advantages and disadvantages of using a roll type product in die cut applications.
-Knowing about and considering the characteristics listed below during the quoting process can save you a lot of money by heading off potential causes of defects, scrap, complaints and returns.

 Considerations

-Always remember that our vinyl foams are manufactured as tape products with the adhesive exposed.
+Always remember that our vinyl foams are manufactured as tape products with adhesive exposed.
 (See Standard Configuration of Foam).

 Standard Configuration of Foam

-To cover the exposed adhesive for die cutting purposes involves a process we call reverse wrapping (reverse unwinding) the material.
+Covering the exposed adhesive for die cutting purposes involves a process we call reverse wrapping (reverse unwinding) the material.
+This information will assist you in selecting the optimal product for your application.
+You can save money and head off potential defects, scrap, complaints and returns by carefully making your selection.
+Quoting the right product to meet your application is critical.
 During the reverse wrap process what you are actually doing is changing the configuration of the material (see Altered Configuration of Foam).
 The material will appear to have the paper liner covering the adhesive, but what has actually taken place is that by reverse wrapping the material you have compressed the material onto the shorter, next wrap of liner inside.
 Also note that there is a loss in yield equal to the amount of paper removed (the circumference of the roll).
 Altered Configuration of Foam (Reverse Wrap)